-COVER IMAGE (RIGHT)

-Slavery Memorial, 2019 Family Weekend Walking Tour.

-IMAGE COURTESY OF RYTHUM VINOBEN.

-Walking Tour is now central to the Center for the Study of Slavery and Justice's public programs.
+COVER IMAGE (RIGHT) Slavery Memorial, 2019 Family Weekend Walking Tour.
+Image Courtesy of Rythum Vinoben. не Slavery & Legacy WALKING TOUR is now central to the Center for the Study of Slavery and Justice's public programs.
 It explores the history and legacy of the trans-Atlantic slave trade, as well as Rhode Island's and Brown University's role in this history.
 While we recognize that this hour-long tour does not and cannot provide the most expansive history, the tour does help to locate pieces of this history that are part of the Brown landscape and the experiences of people of color today.
 As we walk, a history often hidden is revealed.
 This is about a work with and through history.